The Prince George's County Board of Education solved its most immediate challenge -- a headless school system -- for $100 an hour.

 "Whatever pool is put together," Peters said, "I think they've got to have outside and local people and not be so caught up in someone who's going to come in here and change the whole world.
 We need somebody who's going to quietly lead."

-Most board members yearn for a controversy-free chief after dealing with questions raised about Hornsby's management practices, his relationship with a vendor's saleswoman and his handling of federal funds.
+Most board members yearn for a controversy-free chief after dealing with questions about Hornsby's management practices, his relationship with a vendor's saleswoman and his handling of federal funds.
 He has denied wrongdoing.

 Member Judy Mickens-Murray (Upper Marlboro) said she wants a schools chief "who is above reproach with ethics, who has a moral code that resonates with a majority of the citizenry."